GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First, my wife, my colleagues, and my editors find me to err far more often in optimism than in pessimism.
-I am, after all, a programmer by background, and optimism is an occupational disease of our craft.
+> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.
 >
-> ~ *Fred Brooks*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts